publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch73/schIII/m__us_usc_t15_s4727.md

         (4) propose to the President an annual unified Federal trade promotion budget that supports the plan for priority activities and improved coordination established under paragraph (2) and eliminates funding for the areas of overlap and duplication identified under paragraph (3);

-        (5) review efforts by the States (as defined in [section 4721(i) of this title][/us/usc/t15/s4721/i]) to promote United States exports and propose means of developing cooperation between State and Federal efforts, including co-location, cost-sharing between Federal and State export promotion programs, and sharing of market research data; and
+        (5) review efforts by the States (as defined in [section 4721(i) of this title][/us/usc/t15/s4721/i]) to promote United States exports and propose means of developing cooperation between State and Federal efforts, including co-location, cost-sharing between Federal and State export promotion programs, and sharing of market research data;

-        (6) reflect the recommendations of the United States National Tourism Organization to the degree considered appropriate by the TPCC.
+        (6) reflect the recommendations of the United States National Tourism Organization to the degree considered appropriate by the TPCC; and

+        (7) in coordination with State trade promotion agencies, include a survey and analysis regarding the overall effectiveness of Federal-State coordination and export promotion goals on an annual basis, to further include best practices, recommendations to better assist small businesses, and other relevant matters.

     (d) __Membership__